-Hi, I am Richard, the one on the left in this picture.
-Next to me is my amazing wife Suzanne, and third in line is Max, our little boy.
+Hi, I am Richard, the one on the right in this picture.
+One the left is my wife, Suzanne, and in the middle is Max, our little boy.

 Suzanne and I have always been keen travellers, and we were determined not to let the arrival of our little monkey man prevent that.

-In his 2 short years, he has been to USA, (New York to Niagara road trip) to Italy, Jersey, France, and countless jaunts around the UK.
+In his 3 short years, he has been to USA, (New York to Niagara road trip, Orlando to Florida Keys road Trip) to Italy, Jersey, France, and countless jaunts around the UK.